harfbuzz/harfbuzz/win32/README.txt

 GOBJECT: Enable building the HarfBuzz-GObject DLL, and thus implies GLib
          support.
-This requires the GObject libraries and glib-mkenums script, along with PERL to generate the enum sources and headers, which is required for the build.
+This requires the GObject libraries and glib-mkenums script, along with Python (when using GObject/GLib 2.53.4 or later) or PERL (when using GObject/GLib 2.53.3 or earlier) to generate the enum sources and headers, which is required for the build.

 INTROSPECTION: Enable build of introspection files, for making HarfBuzz
                bindings for other programming languages available, such as